kframework/javascript-semantics/test262-coverage/README.md

 ```
 $ ./coverage.sh >test262-coverage.out
 ```
-The above command will generate a coverage report `test262-coverage.out` in the current directory.

 In the coverage report [`test262-coverage.out`](test262-coverage.out), each semantic rule is annotated with a number of how many times it was executed by the test suite.